 Associate Professor Simon Tay is Chairman of the Singapore Institute of International Affairs.
 He is concurrently a tenured Associate Professor, teaching international law at the National University of Singapore Faculty of Law.
-He is also Senior Consultant at WongPartnership.

 His book, Asia Alone: the Dangerous Post Crisis Divide from America (Wiley 2010) was well reviewed in the Economist, Financial Times and regional media.
 His commentaries feature regularly in regional newspapers.
 Professor Tay is also a prize winning author with five books of stories and poems.
 In 2010, his novel City of Small Blessings was awarded the Singapore Literature Prize.
 He recently published a collection of short stories titled “Middle and First”.

 From 1992 to 2008, he served in a number of public appointments for Singapore.
 These included serving as Chairman of Singapore’s National Environment Agency; and as an independent Nominated Member of Parliament (1997-2001).
 In 2006, Professor Tay received a National Day Award.